debrief/pepys-import/docs/importer_dev_guide.rst

 structured, with little room for misinterpretation, the overhead may not be justified.
 You can configure the level of extraction that will take place by calling :code:`self.set_highlighting_level()` in the :code:`__init__` method.
-Three different values can be passed to this function: :code:`"none"` will turn off all extraction and highlighting, :code:`"html"` will record extractions to HTML but not to the database, and :code:`"database"` will record to both a HTML file and the database.
-The default is :code:`"html"`.
+Three different values can be passed to this function: :code:`HighlightLevel.NONE` will turn off all extraction and highlighting, :code:`"HighlightLevel.HTML"` will record extractions to HTML but not to the database, and :code:`"HighlightLevel.DATABASE"` will record to both a HTML file and the database.
+The default is :code:`"HighlightLevel.HTML"`.

 Similarly, it may be justified to capture extraction data in the early stages of developing/maintaining the parser for a new file format, with level of